-Cold, refreshing and bursting with the wonderful flavours of fresh strawberries, this strawberry cheesecake mousse is a fantastic summer dessert.
+Strawberry cheesecake mousse – cold, refreshing and bursting with the wonderful flavours of fresh strawberries.
+This no-bake dessert is a fantastic spring and summer treat.
 Delicious and minimal effort required!

 It’s a cross between strawberry cheesecake and strawberry ice cream but requires less than half the work.
 Isn’t that awesome?